 3. Nassim Entrance

-The Nassim Gate, located at the eastern end of the Gardens offers access to the Nassim Core, which is home to several themed gardens and attractions.
+The Nassim Gate, situated at the eastern end of the Gardens offers access to the Nassim Core, which is home to several themed gardens and attractions.
 One of the highlights near the Nassim Gate is the Evolution Garden, where people can learn about the evolution of plants over millions of years through interactive exhibits and displays.

 4. Tyersall Gate